thinhhoUB/Vietnam-Apartment-Insights-Pipeline/README.md

 The pipeline scrapes data from the Batdongsan website by PropertyGuru and consists of various modules and technologies:

-- **Scraping Data:**
-  - Python script is used to scrape data from the Batdongsan website.
+- **Scraping Data:** Python script is used to scrape data from the Batdongsan website.

-- **AWS S3:**
-  - Stores the scraped data.
+- **AWS S3:** Stores the scraped data.

-- **AWS Lambda:**
-  - Triggered by S3 events to transform the scraped data.
+- **AWS Lambda:** Triggered by S3 events to transform the scraped data.

-- **Docker:**
-  - Containerizes the source code folder and deploys the image to AWS Lambda for auto-scaling data transformation.
+- **Docker:** Containerizes the source code folder and deploys the image to AWS Lambda for auto-scaling data transformation.

-- **Cleaned Data:**
-  - Stored in another S3 bucket after transformation.
+- **Cleaned Data:** Stored in another S3 bucket after transformation.

-- **AWS SQS:**
-  - Triggered by S3 events to load cleaned data into Snowflake using Snowpipe.
+- **AWS SQS:** Triggered by S3 events to load cleaned data into Snowflake using Snowpipe.

-- **Snowflake:**
-  - A cloud-based data warehousing platform used to store and analyze data.
+- **Snowflake:** A cloud-based data warehousing platform used to store and analyze data.

-- **Data Visualization:**
-  - Comprehensive data visualization created from Snowflake data using a visualization tool.
+- **Data Visualization:** Comprehensive data visualization created from Snowflake data using Tableau.

 ## Overview